LeafyOtter/philosophers/README.md

 # Philosophers

-This is a 42 school project which aim to implement the Dining Philosopher's Problem with threads and mutex.
+This is a 42 school project about multi-threading and mutex.
+The goal is to implement the Dining Philosopher's Problem.

 > I've never thought philosophy would be so deadly - Random person who wrote the subject.

-Version of the subject : 8.
+###### Version of the subject : 8

 ## Definition of the problem